 Last year we recommended that you keep some cash on hand, as the looming economic recovery post-pandemic and political transition added much uncertainty to the market.

 This year, we’re recommending you deploy your cash (including the cash you pull from your home equity) into assets that provide protection against inflation.
 Those who lose the most in a high-inflation environment are those with hordes of cash, as the value of cash continues to decrease as inflation increases.

 Assets that provide protection against inflation are assets whose value continues to grow over time, like real estate, which is our personal favorite.
 Others can include gold, cryptocurrencies, commodities, and even much of the stock market.

 So, to wrap up…

 Whether you are already fairly protected against future unknowns or plan to take action, the end of the year is always a great time to reevaluate your portfolio, current exposure to risk, and make changes heading into the new year.

-Mr. Fraser is the Vice President of Finance for Aspen Funds.
-Prior to Aspen, Mr. Fraser was a commercial lender at First Business Bank specializing in government backed loan originations for one of the top SBA lenders in the nation.
-And prior to that he was a commercial credit underwriter, personally responsible for underwriting over $125MM in commercial real estate and business loans.
+Ben Fraser is the Managing Director and Chief Investment Office of Aspen Funds.
+Prior to Aspen, Mr. Fraser was a commercial lender at First Business Bank specializing in government backed loan originations (SBA & USDA), for one of the top SBA lenders in the nation.
+Prior to that he was a commercial credit underwriter for Crossfirst Bank, personally responsible for underwriting over $125MM in C&I and CRE loans across a variety of industries.